 2. What can I do at home to support his/her goals?

 For ANY student, the most progress is seen when carryover is done at home.
 This goes for emotional AND academic progress.
 Any therapist or educator should be able to give you advice on how to work on specific goals at home.

 3. What types of modifications are in place to help my child be successful?

 In our IEP’s, we have modifications for the special needs level and for the general education level.
 These supports vary in degree, depending on the class level.

 4. What do the supports look like on a daily basis?

-Academic and behavior support can be provided in many ways.
-Will the support be a pull-out model (student removed from the class for small-group support) or a push-in model (the support staff blends into the classroom for a period of time)?
+Academic and behavioral support can be provided in many ways.
+Will the support be a pull-out model (a student removed from class for small-group support) or a push-in model (the support staff blends into the classroom for a period of time)?
 I’ve often sat in meetings where parents were unaware their child was being taken to a separate classroom for academic support and seemed surprised.
 You should know exactly what your child’s day looks like!

 5. What would you do if this was your child?

-Those are the top 5 questions I would be prepared to ask at the IEP meeting.
+These are the top 5 questions parents should be prepared to ask at an IEP meeting.
 Again, there are many more, but are specific to disorders/syndromes.

 Take a free screener report to get some additional tips on how to practice speech at home.